 Corporate designs often still don't take digital channels into account.
 We have the year 2016 and there are still branding agencies around working like this.
 And I am not just talking about fonts.
 Interaction design has to be considered on a whole different level.
 Animations can define a look and feel of an app or website in a good or very bad way.
 That means that a motion designer should carefully compose them as an integral part of a modern branding concept.

-So the testing and choosing of font families has to follow some kind of checklist and that should happen early in the process.
+So the testing and choosing of font families have to follow some kind of checklist and that should happen early in the process.
 And it should somehow take all the things mentioned above into account.
 How would you start?

 There will be some additional features in the future, e.g. another page with specimen and font information.
 I'll also try to integrate other platforms, if possible.
 And I will add more languages.
-But besides this it will remain as simple as that.
+But besides this, it will remain as simple as that.